parallelworks/interactive_session/webshell/noaa-onprem.md

-## ecFlow Interactive Session
+## Webshell
-This workflow starts an interactive session for ecFlow in a desktop environment running in the compute or controller nodes.
+This workflow starts a shell in the controller or compute nodes.
 The services are started in the selected slurm partition using an sbatch command.

 #### Instructions